rejetto/hfs/dev-plugins.md

   These are not documented, probably never will, and are subject to change without notifications, but you can study the sources if you are interested in using them.
 It's just a shorter version of `api.require('./misc')`

-## Front-end specific
+## Frontend specific

-The following information applies to the default front-end, and may not apply to a custom one.
+The following information applies to the default frontend, and may not apply to a custom one.

 Once your script is loaded into the frontend (via `frontend_js`), you will have access to the `HFS` object in the global scope.